Bringing a Sharper Lens to Data Reviews: Part 1

 - Participate in an affinity group.

-- Add an equity focus to your individual development plan.
+- Add an expectations-focused goal to your individual development plan.

 - Bolster your team’s stakeholder or community engagement.